tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 by offering non-imported keys for TLS versions prior to TLS 1.3.
 Non-imported and imported PSKs are distinct since their identities are different on the wire.
 See {{rollout}} for more details.

-Clients which import external keys TLS MUST NOT use these keys for any other purpose.
+Clients which import external keys for TLS MUST NOT use these keys for any other purpose.
+Moreover, each external PSK MUST be associated with at most one hash function, as per the rules in Section 4.2.11 from {{!RFC8446}}.
+See {{security-considerations}}
-Moreover, each external PSK MUST be associated with at most one hash function.
+for more discussion.

 ## Terminology {#terminology}